openwisp/openwisp-firmware-upgrader/docs/user/quickstart.rst

 The system automatically prevents cancellation during critical phases to ensure device safety.

-Once canceled, the upgrade status will be updated to show that the operation was canceled, and you can attempt a new upgrade if needed.
+Once cancelled, the upgrade status will be updated to show that the operation was cancelled, and you can attempt a new upgrade if needed.

 6. Performing Mass Upgrades
 ---------------------------